 In addition to Messrs.
-Gladstone and Brubaker, we currently have a chief investment officer, George Stelljes III, and six principals who are involved in structuring and arranging financing for small and medium-sized businesses.
-As our business expands, we plan to hire additional principals with business lending experience.
-We believe that the expertise of our investing principals will help us to be successful in lending to small and medium-sized businesses.
+Gladstone, Brubaker and Stelljes, we currently have seven managing directors who are involved in structuring and arranging financing for small and medium-sized businesses.
+As our business expands, we plan to hire additional managing directors with business lending experience.
+We believe that the expertise of our investing professionals will help us to be successful in lending to small and medium-sized businesses.

 We typically make loans to companies that are substantially owned by leveraged buyout funds, venture capital funds, or family owned businesses.
 Messrs.
-Gladstone, Brubaker and Stelljes and our principals have an extensive referral network of venture capitalists, leveraged buyout funds, investment bankers, attorneys, commercial bankers and business and financial brokers.
+Gladstone, Brubaker and Stelljes and our managing directors have an extensive referral network of venture capitalists, leveraged buyout funds, investment bankers, attorneys, commercial bankers and business and financial brokers.
 We believe that these entities have been, and will continue to be, an important source of loan opportunities.
 We intend to enter into additional informal relationships with other leveraged buyout funds and venture capital funds, but we can not assure you that we will be able to do so or that any such relationships will lead to the origination of loans.

-We have two wholly owned subsidiaries, Gladstone Capital Advisers, Inc. (formerly known as Gladstone Advisers, Inc.), through which we conduct our day-to-day administrative functions and provide managerial assistance to our portfolio companies, and Gladstone Business Loan, which owns our loan investment portfolio.
+We have two wholly owned subsidiaries, Gladstone Business Loan, which owns our loan investment portfolio, and Gladstone Capital Advisers, Inc. (formerly known as Gladstone Advisers, Inc.), through which we conduct our day-to-day administrative functions and provide managerial assistance to our portfolio companies.
+However, our stockholders have recently approved a proposal to enter into an advisory agreement with Gladstone Management Corporation, through which Gladstone Management would assume responsibility for providing the services currently provided by Gladstone Capital Advisers.
+For more information, see "Business-Investment Adviser."